-Frazier joined the Legislature in 2012 and has worked tirelessly ever since to address the challenges Californians face with jobs and the economy, transportation, water and other important issues.
-In 2014, Frazier was appointed Chair of the Assembly Transportation Committee.
-He is a member on the Assembly's Veterans Affairs Committee, the Accountability and Administration Review Committee, and the Insurance Committee, and serves as an Advisory Member of the State Public Works Board.
+After serving on the Oakley City Council and as Oakley City Mayor, Frazier joined the Legislature in 2012, and has worked tirelessly ever since to address the challenges Californians face with jobs and the economy, transportation, water and other essential issues.
+In 2014, Frazier was appointed Chair of the Assembly Transportation Committee, which oversees issues pertaining to Transit Authority, California Department of Transportation, California Highway Patrol, vehicles, aircraft, vessels, freight and shipping, licensing and registration and drivers licenses.
+He is also a member on the Assembly's Veterans Affairs Committee, Budget Sub-1 Committee on Health and Human Services, Insurance Committee, and serves as an Advisory Member of the State Public Works Board.

 In 2017, Frazier was appointed Chair of the Select Committee on Improving Bay Area Transportation Systems and currently serves as the Chair of the Select Committee on Intellectual and Developmental Disabilities to shine a light on the IDD population as one of the most underserved groups in California.
 He serves on the Select Committee on the 2028 Olympic and Paralympic Games and the Select Committee on Ports and Goods Movement; he also represents California on the Council of State Government (CSG)-WEST’s Transportation and Infrastructure Committee.

 Frazier serves as Co-Chair of the Delta Caucus and Legislative Outdoor Sporting Caucus and is a member of the Bay Area Caucus and Mental Health Caucus.
 He is a board member of the Delta Conservancy and is a strong advocate for protecting the Sacramento-San Joaquin Bay Delta.